Check Engine Light REPAIR & SERVICE:

 There are between 10 - 50 sensors on vehicles that would turn on the check engine light.
 Each sensor is suppose to act and respond in a certain manner based on other sensors inputs including vehicle speed, engine RPM's, temperature, altitude, and acceleration.
 When the computer recognizes that one of these sensors is sending back a strange signal, it will turn the check engine light on to alert the driver there may be a fault.

 The computer will store which system caused the fault by using a computer trouble code for each fault.
-For example P0420: When our mechanics scan your computer to retrieve a code and receive a P0420 code it means your catalytic converter is not operating at maximum efficiency.
+For example P0420 When our mechanics scan your computer to retrieve a code and receive a P0420 code it means your catalytic converter is not operating at maximum efficiency in most instances.

 This stored code could mean many things, a catalytic converter needs to be replaced, or there is a problem with your O2 (oxygen) sensors, wiring issues, computer damage, etc...
 A code gives our mechanics a starting point and from there we analyze each system or component related until we find the issue.